 - Glucose can be dangerously low and must be monitored.

-- There may be elevated lactate, hypoxia and raised creatinine, especially if there is hepatorenal syndrome or acute renal failure.
+- There may be elevated lactate, hypoxia and raised creatinine, especially if there is hepatorenal syndrome or acute kidney injury.

 - Blood cultures.
 They are very susceptible to infection.